vasi786/Modified-PSD/README.md

 His personal webpage :  https://supriyob.wordpress.com/about/research/

-And the papers where they described the calculations
+And the papers where the calculations are described

 https://pubs.acs.org/doi/abs/10.1021/la052651k